Using unclaimed shareholder assets for public benefit.

 - Jude Brooks, Aviva UK Head of Corporate Responsibility

-- Euan Imrie, Chief Operating Officer, Charities Trust
+- Linda Minnis, Chief Executive Officer, Charities Trust

-- Financially Resilient Communities: This project run by a consortium formed of St. Paul’s Advice Centre, Talking Money and Advice UK is using a ‘systems-thinking’ approach (in partnership with Aviva’s volunteer experts in this area) to help understand how current financial advice services operate and how they can be transformed to positively impact the financial well-being of low-income communities.
-The learnings from this project will be shared with other independent providers of advice and social welfare support across the UK.
+- Financially Resilient Communities: this project, run by a consortium formed of St. Paul’s Advice Centre, Talking Money and Advice UK, is using a ‘systems-thinking’ approach (in partnership with Aviva’s volunteer experts in this area) to help understand how current financial advice services operate and how they can be transformed to positively impact the financial well-being of low-income communities.

-- First Responders and First Workers Programme: Working with the 87% Foundation, this project provides access to free tailored mental health support for first responders.
+- First Responders and First Workers Programme: working with the 87% Foundation, this project provides access to free tailored mental health support for first responders.
 This includes NHS staff and urgent care teams.
 The app and mental fitness platform help individuals measure, understand and improve their mental wellbeing.
 It also helps build their resilience by providing programmes and personalised reports using insights from data science.
-We’ve recently doubled our commitment to this project given its vital role in supporting frontline staff during the coronavirus pandemic.

 We are interested in hearing from organisations working with or developing innovative approaches in the areas where we want to deliver impact.

-Please contact: firstname.lastname@example.org with a short description of your organisation and proposal (max.
+Please contact: email@example.com with a short description of your organisation and area of expertise (max.
 1,000 words).
-Please note that due to the number of enquiries we receive, we are unable to reply individually to messages unless a proposal is of interest to us.
+Please note that due to the number of enquiries we receive, we may be unable to reply individually to messages.